jfraj/jfraj.github.io/_posts/2015-02-04-listreduction.markdown

     3         16 17 18 19 20

-My first take was to turn them into a list with a split, but data frame do not accept list as elements:
+My first take was to turn them into a list with a split:

     df['c1AsList'] = df['c1'].apply(lambda s: s.split())